ianhaddock/motorsort/README.md

 ### Custom Images:
 All images can be customized.
-To access them, create a local `custom` directory and add it as the `/custom` mountpoint on the container:
+To access them, create a local directory and add it as the `/custom` mountpoint on the container:

 ```
 docker run \